 Erectile dysfunction (ED), sometimes called impotence, is the inability to achieve or maintain an erection.
 Every year, more than 3 million people in the United States experience ED.
 In other words, it’s an extremely common condition—one that is easily treatable, and often curable.
 Standard erectile dysfunction treatments include oral medications such as:

 They all work slightly differently, but each prescription improves blood flow to the penis, which can boost sexual performance.
 Other ED treatments include: injections, testosterone replacement, vacuum pumps, and penile implants.

 What age do men stop getting erections?

 It’s a common myth that aging causes ED.
-Erection problems may be more common in older men, but aging itself does not cause erectile dysfunction.
-It’s more commonly caused by an underlying health problem or condition, such as:
+Erection problems may be more common in older men, but it’s more commonly caused by an underlying health problem or condition, such as:

 - Heart disease

 - Penis, spinal cord, prostate, bladder, or pelvis injury

 - High blood pressure (hypertension)

 - Peyronie’s disease